+With the Florence street food tour you get to know the flavours of the city and its traditions, all through the eyes of a local guide.
 Are you tired of visiting museums and seeing Renaissance art?
-Would you like to taste the flavours of Florence, discover its traditions, all through the eyes of the local people?
 Most of all, is it not the right time for a couple glasses of wine and a cone of ice-cream?
 This is the Original Vinaino Tour, a funny tour of Florence for Foodies.
 A vinaino is an old street wine vendor, very popular in Florence.
 Usually it’s a very tiny place, with very few tables, or even more common just with the bar with some stools.
 Many Florentines go there for a panino at lunch time or an aperitive in the afternoon.
 This tour is a mix of history, art and food.
 You will find out everything about the history of Florence, seeing the most iconic places (such as the Cathedral, Ponte Vecchio, the Renaissance palaces, etc), getting to know about the culinary traditions of Tuscany, without forgetting to delight our palates eating a good bruschetta, drinking Chianti wine glass and, last but not least, having the best gelato of your life!

 SIGHTSEEING TOUR OF FLORENCE

 With the Original Vinaino Tour we will get to know Florence highlights:

 - Old Market (Piazza della Repubblica): we’ll step back into a Florence of street merchants, groceries, marketplaces and brothels, where selling meat without paying duty or revealing to foreign merchants the undisclosed secrets of silk dyeing could earn you a public flogging in the Old Market…